disono/Ionic-Framework-Template/README.md

 <h1>License</h1>
 <p>
-Ionic Project Template is under MIT license - <a href="http://www.opensource.org/licenses/mit-license.php">http://www.opensource.org/licenses/mit-license.php</a>
+Ionic Framework Project Template is licensed under the Apache License (ASL) license.
+For more information, see the LICENSE file in this repository.
 </p>